whotwagner/domain_name_format_validator/README.md

 them; many of them are very good at their well-defined roles.
 But none of the ones that I came across were very good at simply telling me whether a domain names was valid, or WHY it was invalid if it failed the validations.

+_Please note that this gem is a fork of https://github.com/dkeener/domain_name_validator which might not be maintained anymore_

 How It Works
 ------------